RookieDSers/BitcoinAutotrading/HTS/README.md

 ## Building HTS
+- Each GUI UIs are created with _PyQt5 QtDesigner_

 ### Chart GUI

 - Create QThread that receive coin data and send to the Chart GUI
     ```python
     class PriceWorker(QThread):